Travel Updates Related to COVID-19

 Will I lose access to my property?

 No. Access to everyone’s property will remain open during construction and after improvements are made.
 If any modifications to access patterns are required, these will be thoroughly explored and coordinated with the affected communities.
-An access management analysis will be performed during the study to determine if existing or proposed accesses, such as median openings (full or partial), are needed.

 How will this improve emergency response time?